USS Bowie: History

 Bowie spent almost two months in the Hawaiian Islands.
 When not in port at either Pearl Harbor or Honolulu, she conducted rehearsal landings at various locations in the islands.
-On 1 September, she left Pearl Harbor in a convoy bound ultimately for Japan.
-She stopped at Saipan to take on fuel and provisions from 13 to 16 September and arrived at Sasebo, Japan, on the 22d.
+On 1 September, she left Pearl Harbor in a convoy bound ultimately for Japan, taking on fuel and provisions at Saipan from 13 to 16 September, and arrived at Sasebo, Japan, on the 22nd.
 Her troops went ashore on the 24th, and Bowie cleared Sasebo the next day.
 She took on boats at Subic Bay on 30 September and then moved to Manila.
-The attack transport moved to Lingayen Gulf on 2 and 3 October and began embarking troops destined for occupation service in Japan.
-She departed Lingayen Gulf in convoy on 9 October and arrived in Sasebo on the 14th.
-She did not, however, disembark her passengers until 18 October.
-On the 22d, Bowie departed Sasebo and proceeded to Guam where she stopped on the 27th.
-Continuing her voyage that same day, the ship reached San Diego, California, on 12 November.
+The attack transport moved to Lingayen Gulf on 2 and 3 October, and embarked troops for occupation service in Japan.
+She departed Lingayen Gulf in convoy on 9 October, and arrived in Sasebo on the 14th but did not disembark the troops until 18 October.
+On the 22d, Bowie departed Sasebo for Guam, arriving on the 27th and continuing on the same day, reaching San Diego, California, on 12 November.

 The attack transport made a round-trip voyage from the west coast to Guam and back between 27 November and 27 December bringing veterans of the Pacific theater home to the United States.
 On 16 January 1946, Bowie departed San Pedro on her way to the U.S. East Coast.
-Steaming via San Diego and the Panama Canal, she arrived in Norfolk, Virginia, on 4 February.
-There, the ship began preparations for inactivation.
+Steaming via San Diego and the Panama Canal, she arrived in Norfolk, Virginia, on 4 February, and began preparations for inactivation.

 Decommissioning and fate

 On 8 March 1946, Bowie was placed out of commission at Norfolk.
 She was returned to the Maritime Commission on 14 March 1946, and her name was struck from the Navy list on 28 March 1946.
-She was berthed with the National Defense Reserve Fleet at James River, Virginia, and remained there until 9 April 1973 at which time she was sold to the Union Minerals and Alloys Corporation, New York City, for scrapping.
+She was berthed with the National Defense Reserve Fleet at James River, Virginia, and remained there until, on 9 April 1973, she was sold to the Union Minerals and Alloys Corporation, New York City, for scrapping.